Our office in: Southampton

 The overall cost will depend on a variety of factors.
 The roofing cost per square will differ based on the material you choose, the professionals you hire, the area you live, and the size and shape of your roof.
 Asphalt shingles tend to be the most popular type among American homeowners because they’re affordable, durable, and visually appealing.
 Their price range can be anywhere between $350 to $600 per square.

 It may initially cost more to remove your roof before installing a new one, but removal can help you save money in the long run.
 Whether you need to replace roof decking or not is something that should be left up to a professional.
 They can examine the structural integrity of your home and decide from there.
-For asphalt shingle, homeowners tend to pay about $3.50 to $6.00 per square foot for removal and replacement.
+For asphalt shingles, homeowners tend to pay about $3.50 to $6.00 per square foot for removal and replacement.

 A full replacement will include roof decking, flashing, underlayment, drip edge, ice and water shield, shingles, ridge capping, and vents.
 However, most homeowners will not need everything to be replaced every time.
 Your roofing expert will recommend what you need to help you make your decision.